Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-\mypar{Why do the \textsf{Synthetic} baselines perform so bad?} \textsf{GTR} models tables as a graph where each cell is a node and it is connected only to neighboring cells.
-This representation is unnatural for relational data, where the order of columsn does not matter.
+\mypar{Why do the \textsf{Synthetic} baselines underperform?} \textsf{GTR} models tables as a graph where each cell is a node and it is connected only to neighboring cells.
+This representation is unnatural for relational data, where the order of columns does not matter.
 Such representation makes the model brittle to situations where the distribution of the training dataset and the test set differs, such as it is the case when comparing the synthetically generated training dataset produced by our approach and the test set of the benchmarks.
 Concretely, it is often the case that the subject and object in a relation are not neighbors and thus do not make it into the representation used by \textsf{GTR}.
 From our analysis we observe that \textsf{GTR} is more likely to overfit on the synthetic data, thus explaining the deterioration of quality.
-In contrast, our table representation does not suffer from the aforementioned problems and thus prevents our relevance model from overfitting.
+In contrast, our table representation does not suffer from those problems, thus preventing overfitting.
 A similar phenomenon explains the results for \textsf{OpenDTR-Synthetic}.
-Although this baseline does not use the same table representation as \textsf{GTR}, it encodes question and table \emph{together}, using a pretrained TableQA~\cite{herzig2020tapas} model which seems brittle to different formats of the training dataset.
+Although this baseline does not use the same table representation as \textsf{GTR}, it encodes question and table \emph{together}, using a pretrained TableQA~\cite{herzig2020tapas} model which seems brittle to the format of the training data.